torvalds/linux/Documentation/sound/hd-audio/notes.rst

 ----------
 Codecgraph is a utility program to generate a graph and visualizes the codec-node connection of a codec chip.
-It's especially useful when you analyze or debug a codec without a proper datasheet.
+It's especially useful when you analyze or de a codec without a proper datasheet.
 The program parses the given codec proc file and converts to SVG via graphiz program.